 Boards must attempt to provide all youth participants with some form of follow-up services for a minimum duration of 12 months.
 Follow-up services may be provided beyond 12 months at the Board’s discretion.
 The types of services provided, and the duration of services must be determined based on the needs of the individual, and therefore, the type and intensity of follow-up services may differ for each participant.
 However, follow-up services must include more than only a contact attempted or made for securing documentation in order to report a performance outcome.

 At the time of enrollment, a youth must be informed that follow-up services will be provided for 12 months following exit.
-If a youth cannot be located or refuses follow-up services, discontinue attempts to provide follow-up services and document in TWIST Counselor Notes.
+If a youth cannot be located or refuses follow-up services, discontinue attempts to provide follow-up services and document in WorkInTexas.com Case Notes.

 Comprehensive guidance and counseling includes drug and alcohol abuse counseling, mental health counseling, and referrals to external organizations where trained professionals provide counseling services, as appropriate, to address the needs of the individual youth.
 If a youth participant is referred, the Board must coordinate with such organizations and professionals to ensure continuity of service.